meshula/tinyusd/Readme.md

 A little bit of other boost will be installed as a result, but don't worry about it.
 At least it's not all of boost which takes a really long time to build.

-## install the remaining dependencies
+Install the remaining dependencies:

 ```
 vcpkg install tbb:x64-windows zlib:x64-windows
 cd ..
 ```

-##make a build directory in the /tinyusd directory.
+Make a build directory in the /tinyusd directory:

 ```
 mkdir build
 cd build